I. Accessible Materials

 How to request your books

-You will receive your texts as a secure link from UT Box.
-This link will be active for 30 days during which time you will need to download and save your books on a personal drive.
+You will receive your texts, in an accessible format that will work with Kurzweil, through a secure UT Box link.
+This link will be active for only 30 days during which time you will need to download and save your books on a personal drive.

 II.
 Accessible Formats

 SSD will make printed material available in the following formats:

 - Electronic text– class material will be scanned into PDF format.Students can convert the files to audio format using Kurzweil.

 - Braille– students may e-mail Word document attachments, or drop off hard copies that will be scanned and produced in Braille format.
 SSD will not bind the material.

 NOTE: In order to complete the high speed scanning process, books and course packets will be taken apart.
 Since the books are taken apart, there is virtually no resale value.
 SSD will not rebind the books.
 The student has the option to provide SSD with quality xeroxed copies of their assignments instead of having bindings removed from textbooks.